Why photomasks exist — and what they cost

 From layout to patterned resist

-- Import the layout — GDSII, OASIS, CIF, DXF, Gerber, or a plain bitmap.
+- Import the layout — GDSII, OASIS, CIF, DXF, DWG, SVG, Gerber, or a plain bitmap.

 - The tool exposes field by field, autofocusing and aligning as it steps.